 As you can notice, apart from a few guidelines, all the other elements are common to both WCAG 2.0 and Section 508.

 OK, that was the technical part of these standareds.
 How do you develop e-learning courses that comply with these guidelines?
-Here are a couple of blogs that can be helpful:
+Here are a blog that can be helpful:

 These are great resources and can be a solution for your accessibile e-learning requirements.